Hot tips for OurActionStation campaigners

 It’s possible to achieve our goal without a plan; passion and intuition can get us a long way.
 Many campaigns grow with the public energy around an issue and respond naturally.

-An overview of where we’re going and how, will make it easier to work out what to do when things get stuck, and get others onboard with the campaign.
+But an overview of where we’re going and how we expect to make change, will make it easier to work out what to do when things get stuck, and get others onboard with the campaign.